priya-bhogavalli/Data-Engineering-Material/Supporting-Tools/AI/Machine-Learning/ML_KEY_CONCEPTS.md

 anomalies = iso_forest.fit_predict(X_scaled)
 ```

-## 6. Model Evaluation and Validation
+## 📊 Model Evaluation and Validation - Testing Student Knowledge

+> **Think of model evaluation like comprehensive student testing - using practice tests (validation), final exams (test sets), and multiple assessment methods to ensure the student truly understands the material and can apply it to new situations**
 ```python
 from sklearn.model_selection import cross_val_score, GridSearchCV, train_test_split
 from sklearn.metrics import accuracy_score, precision_score, recall_score, f1_score